BaggioWongHK/BaggioWongHK/README.md

 31. Establish checks and balances to govern how we work.
 32. Prefer a T-shaped over I-shaped operational style and avoid silos.
 33. Schedule regular reviews and after incidents to reflect and revise our SOPs.
+34. Reserve at least 10% of headcount perennially for OE/EE initiatives.
+(Oncall doesn't count.)

 ## G. People and Leadership ([Back to top](#preamble))